Azure-Samples/AnomalyDetector/csharp-sample/README.md

-# Microsoft Cognitive Services Anomaly Finder tutorial projects
+# Microsoft Cognitive Services Anomaly Detector tutorial projects

-This tutorial shows the features of the Microsoft Cognitive Services Anomaly Finder REST API by using C#, Java, Python and JavaScript(HTML).
+This tutorial shows the features of the Microsoft Cognitive Services Anomaly Detector REST API by using C#, Java, Python and JavaScript(HTML).

 ## Getting started